 J. Franklin Jameson Award

 The Jameson Award was established in 1974 to be awarded every five years for outstanding achievement in the editing of historical sources.
 The prize, which was first offered in 1980, honors J. Franklin Jameson, a founding member of the Association, its president in 1907, longtime managing editor of the American Historical Review, and an influential proponent of historical study.
 In 2007 the AHA Council made the decision to change the frequency of the award from every five years to biennially.

 There is no monetary prize, but the winner receives a certificate in recognition of the award.
 The general rules for submission are:

 - To be eligible for consideration, works must be of a scholarly, historical nature; review/journal editing is ineligible.
-Books with an imprint of 2013 or 2014 are eligible for the 2015 award.
+Books with a copyright of 2015 or 2016 are eligible for the 2017 award.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.